ansarirayyan/SultanBot/README.md

 ## Debugging
 * If you are facing an issue such as `discord.errors.Forbidden: 403 Forbidden (error code: 60003): Two factor is required for this operation`, then please refer to [this GitHub Issues post](https://github.com/discord/discord-api-docs/issues/69).
 In short, you need to enable two factor authentication on the account which owns the bot.
 * Upon running the program, you may receive missing module errors.
 Simply install the libraries mentioned.
 * After the successful installation of `profanity-filter`, one may still receive errors related to the `spacey` library.
-Simply refer to [this GitHub Issues page].
+Simply refer to [this GitHub Issues page](https://github.com/explosion/spaCy/issues/1721#issuecomment-368444483).
 Append `sudo` to the beginning of both parts of the command if needed.
 Also, one might want to try replacing `python` with `py` if his or her platform that he or she wishes to deploy is that of Microsoft's Windows.
 * If there is some unexpected behavior occuring related to the bad language filter, then please make sure that you did not install the "Deep Analysis" version of `profanity-filter`.

 If nothing here helps, then please [post an Issue](https://github.com/ansarirayyan/SultanBot/issues)!